How do you analyze churn root causes when CRM says budget but telemetry disagrees?

 Discovery questions for your next inspection

-Ask the pilot pod: Which deals failed the workflow gap named in your question rules two weeks in a row?
-Which field was empty on every loss?
-What would have blocked the save if validation were on?
+Ask the pilot pod: Which churned accounts showed a CRM reason of "budget" but had telemetry scores above 3.0 in the 30 days before cancellation?
+What was the actual reason after investigation?
+Which field was empty on every account that had a conflict—e.g., the manager override field or the reason confidence field?
+What would have blocked the save if validation were on—i.e., which rule would have caught the conflict before the account was closed?
 Capture answers in your CRM notes so the definition of done evolves with real failures—not generic enablement slides.

 Post-pilot scale checklist